tomasc/mongoid_localized_presence_validator/README.md

 # Mongoid Localized Presence Validator

-When working with localized fields in your [mongoid](https://github.com/mongodb/mongoid) documents, you sometimes just want to validate the presence of just certain locales.
+This patch of the [mongoid](https://github.com/mongodb/mongoid) presence validator makes it easier to work with localized fields.

-This patch of the [mongoid](https://github.com/mongodb/mongoid) presence validator makes it possible.
+It adds the possibility to validate the presence of certain locales or the app's default locale.

 ## Installation